The Same Indications Imply That a Correction Is in Play for ACBFF Stock

 This bullish trend contains the quintessential characteristic that defines all bullish trends, which is a sequence consisting of higher highs and higher lows.
 Capturing this bullish trend is easily accomplished using two upward-sloping parallel lines.

-The pattern that these trend lines creates is an ascending channel, and these trend lines define respective levels of price support and price resistance.
+The pattern that these trend lines create is an ascending channel, and these trend lines define respective levels of price support and price resistance.

 The ACBFF stock price will oscillate between these levels of price support and price resistance for as long as time will permit.
 As long as the stock price is contained within this pattern, the bull market in Aurora Cannabis stock is intact and, therefore, higher stock prices will prevail.